Search

 The Boston Birding Festival welcomes the opportunity to collaborate with Program Partners actively involved in conservation, environmental justice, environmental science, biodiversity, climate, advocacy, and outdoor/nature access and education.

-We also invite cultural, arts, and media organizations and individual leaders to partner with us we believe they are critical to sharing and shaping stories and histories and to framing the present and future of the environmental challenges we face.
+We also invite cultural, arts, and media organizations and individual leaders to partner with us.
+We believe these organizations are critical to sharing and shaping stories and histories and to framing the present and future of the environmental challenges we face.

-In addition, we’re especially interested in working community organizations such as bird and nature clubs that are valued and beloved by their communities and are managed by their members.
+In addition, we’re especially interested in working with community organizations such as bird and nature clubs that are valued and beloved by their communities and managed by their members.

 If you’d like to brainstorm or design a program with us, please let us know.